jaspector

 City permit guidance lists permits for decks, sunrooms, screened porches, demolition, encroachments, EV chargers, fences, new windows, commercial replacement doors and storefront glass, replacement water heaters and furnaces, reroofing, retaining walls, sheds and garages, siding, signs, solar panels, pools and hot tubs, and temporary utility service work.

+Not all construction work requires a permit in Greer, SC.
 The following work is generally exempt: Cabinets; Decorative trim; Finish flooring, except subfloor work and repairs to damaged joists; Gutters; Painting and wallpapering, although painting contractors should still hold appropriate state specialty licensing; Storage buildings under 200 square feet, although residential zoning review is still required for setbacks.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with the Planning and Development Department before proceeding.
+When in doubt, confirm with the local building department before starting work.